 Tattoo removal is a procedure done to try to remove an unwanted tattoo.
-Common techniques used for tattoo removal include laser surgery, surgical removal and dermabrasion.
+Standard techniques used for tattoo removal include laser surgery, surgical removal, and dermabrasion.

 If you regret a tattoo or you're unhappy with the appearance of your tattoo, the tattoo has faded or blurred, or you decide that the tattoo doesn't fit your personality.
 In such circumstances you should consider tattoo removal.

-Tattoo removal might also be done if you develop an allergic reaction to the tattoo or infection.
+Tattoo removal might also be done if you are allergic to the tattoo or have an infection.

 Tattoo removal is often done as A Lunch Hour procedure with local anesthesia.
-Common techniques for tattoo removal include laser surgery, surgical removal and dermabrasion.
+Standard techniques for tattoo removal include laser surgery, surgical removal and dermabrasion.

 After the procedure, you might notice swelling and possibly blistering or bleeding.
 Antibacterial ointment can help promote healing.
-You'll likely need repeated sessions to lighten the tattoo, and it might not be possible to completely erase the tattoo.
+You'll likely need repeated sessions to lighten the tattoo, and it might not be possible to erase the tattoo completely.

-During surgical removal, the is anesthetised.
-The tattoo is removed with a surgeons knife, and the edges of are stitched back together.
+During surgical removal, the is anesthetized.
+The tattoo is removed with a surgeon's knife, and the edges are stitched back together.
 Surgical tattoo removal or Tattoo Removal Surgery is effective — but it leaves a scar and might be practical only for small tattoos.

-During dermabrasion, the tattooed is sanded down to deeper levels with a high-speed rotary device that has an abrasive wheel or brush.
+During dermabrasion, the tattoo is sanded down to deeper levels with a high-speed rotary device with an abrasive wheel or brush.

 Tattoos are meant to be permanent, and complete tattoo removal is difficult.
-Some degree of scarring or color variation is likely to remain, regardless of the specific method of tattoo removal.
+Some scarring or color variation will remain, regardless of the specific tattoo removal method.